wdelmas/ScoopIt-Api-NET/README.md

 ScoopIt .NET Api
 ===============
 A basic .NET framework to access the Scoop.it API and a test project (ASP MVC3).
+(Some feature still need to be developed in order to cover the whole Api)

 INSTRUCTIONS